ollls/json-template-qh2/README.md

 ## Run application

-To run as standalone jar
+To build as standalone jar
 ```shell
 sbt assembly
 ```